Skip to content

 7:45PM – Small Groups

-Monday night Celebrate Recovery meetings begin with a complimentary meal and fellowship.
+Monday night Celebrate Recovery (CR) meetings begin with a complimentary meal and fellowship.
 We then come together in a large group setting with worship, teaching, and testimonies.
 From there, all participants separate into gender-specific, open share groups.
 In these groups, the participants are encouraged to discuss the teaching and work through life’s issues.
 Childcare is available for infants.
-Celebration Place, which includes worship, lessons and fun activities, is also available for children K-6th grade.
+CR Kids, which includes worship, lessons and fun activities, is available for children K-6th grade.
+CR Students for teens also meets separately for worship, teaching, testimony and gender-specific small group discussion.
 Those looking to address his or her recovery on a deeper level are encouraged to join an additional, gender-specific, step-study small group.
-These groups work through the Celebrate Recovery Participant’s guide which is based on the Christ-centered 12 steps.
+These groups work through the Celebrate Recovery Participant’s guide which is based on the Christ-centered 12 steps and the 8 Principles derived from the Beatitudes in Matthew 5.

 CONTACT